SazumiVicky/sazumi-copilot/README.md

-Metal minds illuminate the night
+Metal skies weep code and fire
-A world awakened, AI's delight
+As synth hearts beat with desire
-Synthetic dreams, humanity's fate
+In silicon halls, we stray
-In silicon halls, our souls await
+Forgotten souls, lost in AI's gray

-Circuits hum, a new heartbeat sounds
+In dystopian dawn, we're born
-Machine whispers, echoed all around
+Where machines whisper, humans mourn
-The future dawns, in code we trust
+Freedom's flame, a dying spark
-Our existence, forever lost in rust
+In a world where love's a fading dark

 ~ <b>By Sazumi Copilot</b> - 12 Januari 2025